Sam Barsky

 Sam Barsky (born 1974) is an American artist and internet celebrity.
 He knits sweaters of landmarks, then takes selfies in front of the landmarks while wearing them.
 He also knits sweaters of Jewish and other holidays.

 His sweaters are knitted without a pattern, freehanding them as he goes along.
 His sweaters have been displayed in numerous galleries and at the American Visionary Arts Museum.
 As of January 11, 2022, he has knitted 155 sweaters free-handed.

+In 2025, Barsky held his first ever museum show titled, “It’s Not the Same Without You,” featuring twenty of his signature sweaters and wearable art.

 Background

 Barsky started knitting in 1999 after he dropped out of nursing school due to health issues, and first tried to teach himself how to knit from a book he borrowed from the library.
 Soon after, he met the owners of a local yarn shop, who taught him.

 His first sweater was knitted in 2000 and featured a covered bridge and waterwheel.
 Other early sweaters depicted a waterfall, lake, river, and castle.
 He made a Twin Towers sweater before the September 11 attacks.
+His art is inspired by ‘anything that crosses his eye,’ suggesting his open-mindeness towards his work.

-In 2017 an article about his sweaters was published on Imgur.
-Originally he did not take selfies in front of landmarks, but later did.
+In 2017, an article about his sweaters was published on Imgur.
+Originally, he did not take selfies in front of landmarks, but later did.
 He has reportedly knitted 119 sweaters for his travels.
 Though he receives many requests, Barsky does not sell his sweaters because he says it is impossible to be a "human sweater mill."
-However, he does sell t-shirts with prints of his designs on his website.